adamtool/webinterface/doc/mc/Readme.md

   * **Show physics controls** - this adds the following slider to the bottom of the side
 ![Physics Control](screenshots/mc_physics_control_4k.png)
 Here the behavior of the physics control for the nodes of the visualized objects, i.e., the Petri net with transits or the constructed Petri net, can be customized.
 When the nodes are unfreezed (see [here](#unfreeze)) the nodes can freely move over the panel.
 To created clearer views and to minimize the overlapping the *Repulsion Strength*, the *Link strength*, and the *Gravity strength* can be modified.
   * **Show node labels instead of IDs** - Most of the nodes of the  constructed Petri net for the reduction methods for checking Petri nets with transits against Flow-LTL have a correspondence to the input Petri net with transits.
 With this button you can toggle between showing the names of corresponding nodes or the original ones.
+See [here](#Reduction).
 - **Check** - this starts the model checking procedure and results in opening a tab to the right showing the answer whether the input Petri net with transit satisfies the Flow-LTL formula formula.
 If it is not satisfied a counter example is given.
+See [here](#ModelCheckingPetriNetswithTransits).
 - **Reduction**
   * **Petri net** - this creates the constructed *Petri net* for the reduction method from the given input Petri net with transits and Flow-LTL formula and shows it in the right panel.
+See [here](#ReductionNet).
   * **LTL formula** - this created the constructed *LTL formula* for the reduction method from the given input Petri net with transits and Flow-LTL formula and shows it in the right panel.
+See [here](#ReductionFormula).

 The items to the right gives you the following features